 - Do the two of you get along well enough to stay in the home together?

-- Will either one of you be keeping the home after separation?
+- Which one of you will be keeping the home after separation?

 - Can either of you afford to keep it?

 - Where are they likely to live after the separation, and who’ll be responsible for looking after them?